jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (3) The statement must be made in a manner that is authorised by the regulator in a notice under section 51B.
 (4) The statement—
   (a) may be in a single document; or
-  (b) may be included as part of another document (for example, an agreement for sale and purchase) if this is authorised by the regulator.
+  (b) may be included as part of another document (for example, an agreement for sale and purchase) if this is authorised by the regulator; or
+  (c) may be in a digital format or part of another digital document; or (d) may be stored in a digital format.
 (5) A must, before the instrument is lodged, provide the statement, or a copy of the statement, to the conveyancer who will lodge, or direct the lodgement of, the instrument.
 (6) A statement may be made and provided on A’s behalf by another person (C) in either of the following ways (in which case the statement must be made to the best of C’s knowledge and belief):
   (a) by C acting under an enduring power of attorney granted by A under the Protection of Personal and Property Rights Act 1988; or